khangtictoc/CTF-Writeup-Practice/Web/Rootme/Web-Client/CSRF - token bypass.md

 <p align="center"><img src="https://user-images.githubusercontent.com/48288606/159632033-7ee73905-fbe4-4313-9815-5ab0901ca2d8.png" ></p>

-With **Origin** and **Referer** headers, we use form with POST request to send data to bypass this.
+With **Origin** and **Referer** headers, this can prevent CSRF if server checks it, but this chall does not use.
 But there's is another things we should care for.

 <p align="center"><img src="https://user-images.githubusercontent.com/48288606/159632330-9b687a4d-36c1-45d5-8399-97d8929bb325.png" ></p>